 - A criminal convictions certificate or character certificate from any country you've lived in outside of the UK

 We can't consider your application until we have all of the documentation we need.
-The licensing officer looking after your case will let you know what you need to let us have.
+The licensing officer looking after your case will let you know if there is information we are waiting for.

 Once we have all of the information we need, your driver's licence will either be granted by a licensing officer or it may need to be considered by the licensing sub committee.
 If your application needs to be considered by the licensing sub committee we will let you know and you'll be sent notice of hearing documentation so that you can attend the hearing.